khonsulabs/cushy/examples/tabbed-document-ui/README.md

 	- [ ] When two tabs are open, where the file name names of the document are the same, but the directory the file is in is different, show enough of the path to be able to distinguish the two tabs.
 		- e.g. for `/tmp/foobar/file.txt` and `/tmp/barfoo/file.txt` instead of (`file.txt` & `file.txt`) show (`foobar/file.txt` & `barfoo/file.txt`)
 		- doing this forces the tab system to be able to access other tab names and change them all, dynamically, when one tab is added or when one is updated.
-	- [ ] Draggable divider between sidebar and content.
+	- [ ] Draggable divider between sidebar and content. ❌ No `SplitPane`/`Draggable`/`Splitter` widget exists yet.
+See https://github.com/khonsulabs/cushy/issues/217
     - [ ] Tests for individual components.
     - [ ] Integration/Behavioral tests.